pesos/grofer/CONTRIBUTING.md

 - Verify that your program builds and passes all the tests, and your change actually works in general
 - Push your changes to your fork
 ```
-git push origin master      # if you are working on a feature branch, use that branch name instead of master
+git push origin main      # if you are working on a feature branch, use that branch name instead of master
 ```
 - Visit your forked repository and click on "Pull Request".
 The Pull Request must always be made to the `pesos/master` branch.
 Add the relevant description.
 At this point your name will be assigned to the original issue.
 - The maintainers will review your code and see if it is okay to merge.
 It is quite normal for them to suggest you to make some changes in this review.